- Gender and Relationships

 Silent treatment in a relationship appears in different shapes.
 It is one of the most-hurtful weapons a partner can use against his/her partner.
 Silence is more powerful than words whether spoken or written.
 It creates a lot of uncertainties, speculations and mixed feelings in a person’s mind to whom the silence is directed at.

-One of the signs that depicts a relationship is about to come to an end, or has already come to an end, is when one of the partner decides to be quiet.
+One of the signs that depicts a relationship is about to come to an end or has already come to an end is when one of the partner decides to be quiet.
 In itself it’s a psychological torture.
-While it looks understandable, and maybe desirable, why people choose to use this method in the real meaning it is not the sensible thing to do.
+While it looks understandable, and maybe desirable, why people choose to use this method in the real sense it is not the sensible thing to do.
 What do I mean?